AndreyMustafin2001/PeopleDb/README.md

 3. Commit your Changes (git commit -m 'Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request
+## Installation

+### Prerequisites

+Before you can run Name Manager, ensure your system meets the following requirements:

+- Qt 6.x: Make sure Qt 6.x is installed on your system for GUI support and framework integration.
+- C++11 or later: Your compiler must support at least C++11.
+- SQLite 3: As the application uses SQLite for database management, SQLite 3 must be installed.

+### Clone the Repository

+Start by cloning the repository to get the source code on your local machine.